-Future projects are likely to reduce fuel loading within the project area to moderate/low and likely maintain or even further reduce the level.
+Future projects are likely to reduce fuel loading within the project area only to moderate/low and likely maintain or even further reduce the level.
 Fire prevention is an objective of the landowners to protect the timber resource and with the income provided by harvesting, this work can be accomplished.
 The future is likely to hold more opportunities to use fire as a fuel reducing tool for small landowners, as well as commercializing small fuels, as our region experiences more drought and more catastrophic fires.
 The neighboring parcels may also seek more opportunities and implement projects around the proposed THP, which would further reduce risks within the project area, however continued deferred maintenance of vegetation will create a continued risk.
 Future projects should consider the close nature of the neighborhoods near the project area.
+Future projects within 300' of the THP to the west may include the continued no-project approach, in which case fuel conditions and fire risk will increase in the future in those areas.
+Future projects such as a shaded fuel break, timber harvesting, or other vegetation management projects would reduce this risk in the future outside of the Plan Submitter's property.